SnoopieWeb3/AlgoEncrypt/README.md

 Installation is very simple.
 Just clone this repository, and then include it in whichever script you want to use as shown above.
 Thanks

 ## Contributors
 Well, JsonQL was built wholly by me.
 You could buy me a cup of coffee.
-Contact me also via +2348117093601.
-I am a founding member and CEO of Fussion DEV (fussiondev@gmail.com)